 Purpose

-This meta-analysis will provide a comprehensive analysis of studies related to fruit and seeds of plants within the Cactaceae family.
-It will seek to synthesize reports on allocation theory.
+This meta-analysis will provide a comprehensive analysis of studies related to fruit and seeds of plants within the Cactaceae family including allocation theory.

 Research Questions

-Do larger cacti individuals within the same species produce more fruits and/or larger fruits?

-Do larger cacti individuals within the same species produce more seeds and/or larger seeds?

-Do larger fruits produce more seeds compared within the same species?
+Is fruit and seed production size dependent?

+Is there a relationship between reported individual fruit size and seed production?

+Need another question here – about allocation theory would be superb!!
+Width, height, branching relationships?
+And how they in turn relate to reproduction etc?

+Something about phylogenetic differences too – how closely related different species can be important to reproduction.

+Need to be clear on differences between reproductive effort AND allocation theory – not the same thing.

+Also – need to have a question about age in there too – what about if larger are just older?

 Strategy of the systematic review

 Using combinations of search terms in Web of Science, I will perform a systematic review of fruiting cacti and their size, isolating the relevant studies as data points for a meta-analysis through a series of filtering mechanisms (Fig 1).
-The search terms include different combinations of: “cact”, “seed”, “fruit”, “allocat”, and “size”.
+Same be direct – The following search terms were used in the Web of Science etc. The search terms include different combinations of: “cact”, “seed”, “fruit”, “allocat”, and “size”.
 To be included in the meta-analysis, papers must have been published in the past 5 years, be ecological in discipline, and report a regression or correlation coefficient.

 Progress to date